 The challenge facing organizations is, therefore, to build and enhance their stock of human capital.
-Drawing on human capital theory (Becker, Murphy, & Tamura, 1994), and on later insights in transaction cost theory (Williamson, 1985), Nordhaug (1994) delineates how this can be achieved by illustrating how training and learning underpins the development of knowledge and skills, which, in addition to aptitude, shapes individual and organizational competences.
-Nordhaug (1994) distinguishes between the role of informal learning (i.e. part of the socialization process in organisations) and formal learning (through training, education etc.) in competence development.
-He illustrates that unique organizational competences, which are highly firm specific, are a function of firm specific intra-organizational competences, non-firm specific industry and technical trade competences, and, ultimately, general meta-competences and standard technical competences.
+Drawing on human capital theory (Becker, Murphy, and Tamura, 1994), and on later insights in transaction cost theory (Williamson, 1985), Nordhaug (1994) delineates how this can be achieved by illustrating how training and learning underpins the development of knowledge and skills, which, in addition to aptitude, shapes individual and organizational competences.
+Nordhaug (1994) distinguishes between the role of informal learning (i.e., part of the socialization process in organisations) and formal learning (through training, education, etc.) in competence development.
+He illustrates that unique organizational competences, which are highly firm specific, are a function of firm-specific intraorganisational competences, nonfirm specific industry and technical trade competences, and, ultimately, general metacompetences and standard technical competences.

-Most important, however, is his assertion that human capital is best viewed through a competence lens; that is, accounting for human capital should focus on matters of individual and organizational competence, and that the development of human capital is, in essence, an exercise in competence development, which involves training and learning.
-This, then, is this paper’s point of departure in understanding how IT-based systems can enable training and foster learning, thereby building an organization’s human capital.
+Most important, however, is his assertion that human capital is best viewed through a competence lens; that is, accounting for human capital should focus on matters of individual and organizational competence, and the development of human capital is, in essence, an exercise in competence development, which involves training and learning.
+This, then, is this article’s point of departure in understanding how IT-based systems can enable training and foster learning, thereby building an organization’s human capital.

-IT-based Learning Management Systems
+IT-Based Learning Management Systems

-It is perhaps time to admit that neither the ‘learning organization’ concept, which is people oriented and focuses on learning as a process, nor the knowledge management concept, which focuses on knowledge as a resource, can stand alone.
-These concepts complement each other, in that the learning process is of no value without an outcome, while knowledge is too intangible, dynamic and contextual to allow it to be managed as a tangible resource (Rowley, 2001).
-Rowley emphasizes that successful knowledge management needs to couple a concern for systems with an awareness of how organizations learn.
-Researchers believe that what is needed is to better manage the flow of information through and around the “bottlenecks” of personal attention and learning capacity (Gupta et al. 2010) and to design systems where technology services and supports diverse learners and dissimilar learning contexts (McCombs and Liu 2011).
+It is perhaps time to admit that neither the “learning organization” concept, which is people oriented and focuses on learning as a process, nor the knowledge management concept, which focuses on knowledge as a resource, can stand alone.
+These concepts complement each other, in that the learning process is of no value without an outcome, while knowledge is too intangible, dynamic, and contextual to allow it to be managed as a tangible resource (Rowley, 2001).
+Rowley (2001) emphasizes that successful knowledge management needs to couple a concern for systems with an awareness of how organizations learn.
+Researchers believe that what is needed is to better manage the flow of information through and around the “bottlenecks” of personal attention and learning capacity (Gupta et al., 2010), and to design systems where technology services and supports diverse learners and dissimilar learning contexts (McCombs and Liu, 2011).

-In response to these needs learning management systems (LMS) evolved; accordingly, an increasing number of firms are using such technologies in order to adopt new approaches to learning within their organizations.
-This new ‘learning management’ approach has been led primarily by practitioners and IT vendors and there is a dearth of empirical research in the area.
+In response to these needs, learning management systems (LMS) evolved; accordingly, an increasing number of firms are using such technologies in order to adopt new approaches to learning within their organizations.
+This new “learning management” approach has been led primarily by practitioners and IT vendors, and there is a dearth of empirical research in the area.
 Therefore, an important challenge for researchers and practitioners is to better understand LMS and to examine the role that these new systems play in developing and maintaining human capital in organizations.

 RESEARCH METHOD

 This study’s primary objective is to examine how LMS may be utilized in an organizational context to facilitate and manage organizational training/learning and develop organizational competences and, ultimately, human capital.
 A case study approach was selected for three key reasons.
-Firstly, the case study research method is particularly suited to information systems (IS) research (Benbasat, Goldstein, & Mead, 1987; Myers, 1997), since the objective is the study of IS in organizations and “interest has shifted to organizational rather than technical issues” (Benbasat et al., 1987).
+Firstly, the case study research method is particularly suited to information systems (IS) research (Benbasat, Goldstein, and Mead, 1987; Myers, 1997), since the objective is the study of IS in organizations and “interest has shifted to organisational rather than technical issues” (Benbasat et al., 1987).
 Case research, with its emphasis on understanding empirical data in natural settings (Eisenhardt, 1989) is an appropriate method for studying IS issues and practices.
 Furthermore, Benbasat et al. (1987) maintain that IS researchers should learn and theorize primarily from studying systems in practice, as much IS research trails behind practitioners’ knowledge.
 Indeed, this is the case with respect to the availability of empirical research on LMS.